 Maya Lai | Harpist

-Maya Lai will be continuing her Harp Performance studies at the University of Michigan’s School of Music, Theatre, and Dance, studying with Joan Holland in the fall.
-Previously, Maya studied at the Cleveland Institute of Music, pursuing her Bachelor's Degree in Harp Performance as a student of Yolanda Kondonassis.
+Maya began studying the harp at age nine as a student of Stephen Hartman.
+She previously studied at the Cleveland Institute of Music, pursuing her Bachelor’s degree in Harp Performance as a student of Yolanda Kondonassis.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.